Skyler Hallinan 🤖🧑💻

 Skyler

-I am a Computer Science Ph.D. student 🤖🧑💻 at the University of Southern California advised by Sai Praneeth Karimireddy and Xiang Ren.
-Previously, I completed a B.S./M.S. in computer science at the University of Washington, where I was fortunate to work with Yejin Choi.
-I also concurrently completed a B.S. in bioengineering 🧬🛠️.
-I also previously completed research internships at Samaya AI, Apple, and Amazon AWS.
+I am a Ph.D. student at the University of Southern California advised by Sai Praneeth Karimireddy and Xiang Ren.
+I am currently a research intern at Microsoft Research.
+Previously, I completed a B.S./M.S. in computer science at the University of Washington, where I worked with Yejin Choi.
+I've also spent time at Samaya AI, Apple, and Amazon AWS.

 I aim to build autonomous AI systems capable of complex, long-horizon reasoning, even in unfamiliar environments.
 I achieve this by shaping their reasoning process: understanding why they fail, then curating better training experiences and inference strategies.
 Specifically, I focus on: